w-wieczorek/ConsoleCSI/README.md

     iterations : int;

     // If the verbose is set more than zero then the program will print the best individual
-    // in each n-th iteration.
-    verbose : int;
+    // in each n-th and the last iteration. verbose : int;

     // Radomizer for genetic operators (the crossover and mutation), it must be the `Random` type.